demisto/content/Integrations/McAfee-TIE/McAfee-TIE_description.md

    * Client certificate ('client.crt' file)
    * Client private key ('client.key' file)
    * Broker list properties file ('brokerlist.properties' file)

+   * Notice these are the certificates themselves and not request certificates.

 To use the **tie-set-file-reputation** command, you need authorize the client (Demisto) to run the command.
 Follow the instructions in the [OpenDXL documentation](https://opendxl.github.io/opendxl-client-python/pydoc/marsendauth.html).
 In step #4, instead of selecting **Active Response Server API**, select **TIE Server Set Enterprise Reputation**.